 2. Be patient: it can take anywhere from a few days to a couple of months for your transcript to be sent by your host institution and processed by OIP and Student Services.
 If you require an expedited transcript processing, contact the Academic Operations Administrator.

 Students who are abroad will be able to register online for the following semester.

 Before the registration period begins, Student Services will email each study abroad student a randomly-selected registration time and access code before BC registration.

 Students may then register on U-View through BC’s University Information System (UIS) screen at their assigned time.
-Visit www.bc.edu/registration for more information.
+Visit the BC course registration page for more information.